 CBILS – Up to date lending statistics and other delivery updates

-This piece is designed to accompany background information on CBILS at link and BBLS at link.
+This piece is designed to accompany background information on CBILS , CLBIS , BBLS and the Future Fund.

 For our guidance on making an application to CBILS please see:

-Latest Buisness bounce back loan scheme (BBLS), CBILS and the large business (CLBIS) statistics – 20 May 2020
+Latest Business bounce back loan scheme (BBLS), CBILS and the large business (CLBIS) statistics – 2 August 2020

 The percentage / absolute movement from the previous week is included in the brackets.